Friday, January 27, 2017

 January - kitchen decluttering

 As part of the 52 Week Organized Home Challenge I am following, the first place to tackle was arguably the most important room in our house: the kitchen.
 We are halfway through January, but I have made made big progress.
-Lucky for me I like to clean and purge and declutter!
 The first two weeks were all about the kitchen counters, sink area, the island, kitchen table, utensils, knives and measuring cups, linens, silverware, junk drawer, wrap and plastic, food storage, and under the sink.

-I cleared Christmas off the counters and put the owls back!
-Plus, I scrubbed the cooktop which was just plain awful after the holidays.
+I cleared Christmas off the counters then I scrubbed the cooktop which was just plain awful after the holidays.

 Cute measuring spoons from a friend will live right here next to my recipes.